Socrates: Plato and Xenophon

-An honest man, Xenophon was no trained philosopher.
-He could neither fully conceptualize nor articulate Socrates's arguments.
-He admired Socrates for his intelligence, patriotism, and courage on the battlefield.
+Xenophon was a student of Socrates.
 He discusses Socrates in four works: the Memorabilia, the Oeconomicus, the Symposium, and the Apology of Socrates.
 He also mentions a story featuring Socrates in his Anabasis.
 Oeconomicus recounts a discussion on practical household management.
 Like Plato's Apology, Xenophon's Apologia describes the trial of Socrates, but the works diverge substantially and, according to W. K. C. Guthrie, Xenophon's account portrays a Socrates of "intolerable smugness and complacency".
 Symposium is a dialogue of Socrates with other prominent Athenians during an after-dinner discussion, but is quite different from Plato's Symposium: there is no overlap in the guest list.
 In Memorabilia, he defends Socrates from the accusations of corrupting the youth and being against the gods; essentially, it is a collection of various stories gathered together to construct a new apology for Socrates.

 Plato's representation of Socrates is not straightforward.
 Plato was a pupil of Socrates and outlived him by five decades.
 How trustworthy Plato is in representing the attributes of Socrates is a matter of debate; the view that he did not represent views other than Socrates's own is not shared by many contemporary scholars.
 A driver of this doubt is the inconsistency of the character of Socrates that he presents.
 One common but not universally accepted account of this inconsistency is that Plato initially tried accurately to represent the historical Socrates, while later in his writings putting his own views into Socrates's mouth.
 Under this understanding, there is a distinction between the Socratic Socrates of Plato's earlier works and the Platonic Socrates of Plato's later writings, although the boundary between the two seems blurred and the presumed chronology rests on little evidence.

 Xenophon's and Plato's accounts differ in their presentations of Socrates as a person.
 Xenophon's Socrates is duller, less humorous and less ironic than Plato's.
 Xenophon's Socrates also lacks the philosophical features of Plato's Socrates—ignorance, the Socratic method or elenchus—and places more emphasis on enkrateia (self-control) than Plato's Socrates.
 Generally, logoi Sokratikoi cannot help us to reconstruct the historical Socrates even in cases where their narratives overlap, as authors may have influenced each other's accounts.